Tactics/TableBundle/README.md

 ```
 $this->createFilter(new myFiltertype(), $myDefaultValues);
 ```

-will only be set if there is no filter in the session and no filter is posted yet.
+$myDefaultValues should be an array with keys = form field names. will only be set if there is no filter in the session and no filter is posted yet.